theoladune/AIVC-Seminar/text/script.md

 ---

-The first four lines indicates the input raw yuv video, the compressed bitstream and the decoded yuv video.
+The first four lines indicates the input raw yuv video, the path of the compressed bitstream and the path of the decoded yuv video.

 ---